 10. Nsano Limited (Ghana)

 Nsano offers digital payment solutions, enabling individuals and organisations to make and receive payments and access other financial services.
-The firm also offers a crowdfunding platform for groups, enabling mobile and bank transfers and savings.
+The firm also provides a crowdfunding platform for groups, enabling mobile and bank transfers and savings.
 It was the first to receive the Payment Service Provider (Enhanced) License granted by the Bank of Ghana.

 The Role of Government and Regulatory Bodies